pcsmomo/rust-stephen/README.md

 11. These rules will dramatically change how you write code (compared to other languages)

-12. When in doubt, remember that Rust wants to minimize unexpected updates to data
+**12. When in doubt, remember that Rust wants to minimize unexpected updates to data**

 ### 23. The Goal of Ownership and Borrowing